 Payment disputes

-I designed a self-serve, in-app payment dispute journey for our new bank account.
+I designed a self-serve payment dispute journey for our new bank account.
 An exercise in stakeholder management and turning a complex process into a simple customer journey.

 My role